 New students attend orientations by the Graduate School through GradStart, which is the home for all orientation content (live and asynchronous) from the Graduate School.
-All incoming students are invited to access GradStart through eLearning before each semester: see http://graduateschool.ufl.edu/admissions/orientation/.
+All incoming students are invited to access GradStart through eLearning before each semester: see https://grad.ufl.edu/gss/orientation/.

-The Graduate School and the Center for Teaching Excellence will host the Fall 2023 New Teaching Assistant (TA) Orientation on Friday, August 18, 2023 from 10 a.m. through noon online via Zoom and through modules in Canvas/eLearning.
-This event is mandatory for graduate students who will be teaching assistants for the first time, beginning with the Fall 2023 semester.
+The Graduate School and the Center for Teaching Excellence will host the Fall 2024 New Teaching Assistant (TA) Orientation on Friday, August 16, 2024 from 10 a.m. through noon online via Zoom and through modules in Canvas/eLearning.
+This event is mandatory for graduate students who will be teaching assistants for the first time, beginning with the Fall 2024 semester.

 The Graduate School offers topical webpages designed to orient the new student to the structure of graduate education at UF, academic expectations and progress, and answers to common questions.
-A guide for new graduate students can be downloaded here: http://graduateschool.ufl.edu/media/graduate-school/pdf-files/ngsg-20220608.pdf.

 New students attend a department orientation before classes start.
 At the department orientation, students receive an overview of the program, introductions to administrative staff, and introductions to other new graduate students.
 The Graduate Coordinator will assist students in planning each semester's schedule until the supervisory committee is formed.
-The department orientation for new students will take place online on Thursday August 17, 2023, from 10:00 a.m. to 3:00 p.m.
+The department orientation for new students will take place online on Monday, August 12, 2024, from 10:00 a.m. to 3:00 p.m.